-As 2017 closed out, I was also in the thick of virtual reality, with a flurry of headsets and controllers to evaluate.
+Virtual reality is steadily growing in popularity.
+The technology continues to move firmly into the mainstream.
+New video cards let computer makers offer VR-support on a growing range of desktop computers and also gaming laptops.
+Over the last year, I was in the thick of virtual reality, with a flurry of headsets and controllers to evaluate.
 You can read my hands-on reviews of the HTC Vive, HP’s WMR headset and controllers and Acer’s take on Windows Mixed Reality if you’d like a detailed accounting of how exciting VR can be.
 But in the meantime, I’d like to apply some of the lessons learned during my reviews.
 In particular, I’m going to focus on what you need to do to set up your PC for virtual reality.

 Make Sure Your Hardware Meets Requirements

 No matter which platform you choose, the key to a successful virtual reality experience is your PC hardware.
 For the moment, virtual reality is pretty much a Windows thing.
 Technically, Macs gained SteamVR support last year, but for most Mac computers an external video card solution would be needed …

 Speaking of video cards, that is the primary requirement for VR support.
 A recent Core i5 (or preferably Core i7) or equivalent CPU is needed, along with lots of RAM and all the necessary ports (HDMI, USB 3.0), but it’s the video card that primarily determines if you can actually run VR applications, and how well your VR system performs.
 And VR is one of those cases where you probably don’t want to be squeaking through with the minimum specs.
 Doing so tends to lead to lower frame rates, and lower frame rates are linked to nausea.

 All systems will run a compatibility check as part of setup, but it’s good to know the requirements upfront, before you get to the stage of buying and trying to install hardware.